About Gord

 Next Steps

-Taking the first step can feel like the hardest part — and for many, it takes courage to reach out, whether you’re trying something new or dealing with a chronic problem.
+Taking the first step can feel like the hardest part — and for many, it takes courage to reach out, whether you’re dealing with something new or something chronic.

 If you have any questions or would like my help scheduling, just give me a call.
-I do my best to accommodate urgent needs, and many people are able to book within the same week by reaching out directly.
+I do my best to accommodate urgent needs, and I can help you book within the same week.

 Or, if you’re ready, you can simply book your first session through our online system.